jupyter-book/myst-theme/README.md

 These are included as submodules, use `git clone --recursive` when first cloning.

 - `@myst-theme/book`: Designed to mimic the look-and-feel of an interactive book.
+- `@myst-theme/article`: A single-page view of an article with associated notebooks or supporting sub-articles.

 ### Versioning & Publishing